 Cabinet and vanity replacement

 Off-site specialty cleaning

-Our mold removal and remediation experts offer mold testing, consulting and remediation services.
+Our mold removal and remediation experts offer mold testing, consulting, and remediation services.
 We offer multiple types of mold testing, including bacterial and fungal testing.
 We have state-licensed mold specialists and licensed remediation contractors on staff to handle even the worst mold problems.
-Our staff is well-trained and equipped to define the sources and cause of your moisture problems.
+Our staff is well-trained and equipped to define the sources and causes of your moisture problems.
 We are very thorough and have fiber-optic equipment to check inside the walls for mold.

 Our company specializes in extraction and dehumidification to prevent mold.
 We have top-of-the-line equipment including injection-drying systems for walls, insulation, and other hard-to-reach places.

 We find hidden water, and our technicians can show you exactly what others miss with our infrared or thermal imaging camera